Eleps25/Quanti-ukol/README.md

 How to run:
 1. Clone from Github
+2. Go to cloned directory
-2. In local file run comman "npm install"
+3. Run comman "npm install"
-3. Run command "npm run dev"
+4. Run command "npm run dev"
-4. Go to page shown in terminal
+5. Go to page shown in terminal